 The climb up the Blutkuppe is pretty simple.
 I approached from the far end and was able to scamper up to the top from there.
 There is no technical climbing skill required.

 It was a rather simple ascent and I captured the fantastic view from the top on HD video.
 Notice the flaking granite in the foreground.
 This is typical of the powerful forces of erosion in the Namib Desert.

 The morning fog deposits a layer of moisture, as a result the granite is then blasted by the heat and wind during the day.
 Additionally, the cold temperatures set in at night.
 This pattern repeating itself over and over, creates this type of flaking erosion in solid granite.

 The area surrounding the Blutkuppe is also very fascinating.
 From the top of the Blutkuppe you get a fantastic view of the Tinkas Plain and also the Moon Landscape in the distance.

-It is locally referred to as the Quiver Tree because the San (Bushman) used its branches to make quivers.
-A quiver is a container used for holding arrows.
+It is locally referred to as the quiver tree because the San (Bushman) used its branches to make quivers which are used for holding arrows.

 The drive gets steep here on C28 and it is very scenic.
 I was entering the mountain range in late afternoon.
-This is a great time to stop off at some of the view points.
+As a result, it was a great time to stop off at some of the view points.

 Near the view point pictured above I pulled over and did a bit of exploring.
 I happened to be in an area where the remains of an ancient petrified forest were located.
 This was rather amazing as it was completely by accident and was not marked or expected, not even by a trail.